Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 doi: 10.5281/zenodo.3713678 # TODO: update doi
 pdf: https://zenodo.org/record/3713678/files/their-data-ourselves.pdf # TODO: update pdf link
 images: # TODO: insert pullquote screenshot in \images directory
+summary: This piece is about making in support of making.
+It is about projects born from myriad goals that gather new objectives along their lifecycle, through evaluation and iteration.
 ---

 ## INTRODUCTION